 By: Duane Huie

-With a 16 stop ND filter, I was able to manually focus by looking directly through the camera.
+With a 16 stop ND filter, I manually focused by looking directly through the camera.
 Another technique is to use live view.
-But if you do so you will need to work under a hood of some sort to darken the LCD screen.
+But if you do so, you will need to work under a hood of some sort to darken the LCD screen.
 You might also consider using a diopter placed over the screen to get a larger image for focusing.
 Some cameras feature an articulating LCD screen for easier viewing.
-It was less complicated for me to simply look through the eye piece and focus manually.
+It was less complicated for me to look through the eyepiece and focus manually.

 As the moon advances across the sun, less light is emitted – which means you might need to slow your shutter speed even more.
 When the eclipse reaches totality, you will have to remove the filter and adjust your shutter speed – then continue shooting.
 Don’t forget to bracket!
 As the sun begins to emerge, you must replace the filter and return to your previous settings.